Ahmed-nd/PassLock/README.md

-# PassLock-
+# PassLock
-Free and open-source password manager
+PassLock is a Free and open-source password manager for windows 10